UKEIAM/graphxplore/docs/source/index.rst

 #.
 Convert the relational data into a graph structure (and load into a Neo4J database) with :ref:`graphtranslation`

 #.
-Generate dashboards and graph-based visualizations for easy exploratory data analysis with :ref:`graphdatascience`
+Generate dashboards and graph-based visualizations for easy exploratory data analysis with :ref:`dashboard` and
+   :ref:`graphdatascience`

 Subpackages
 -----------